Germany’s Romantic Rhine and Rothenburg

 While slow trains lace together Rhine and Mosel villages, express trains make the longer connections to other regions.

 In three hours, we're in Rothenburg, Germany's ultimate walled city.
 In the Middle Ages, when Frankfurt and Munich were just wide spots on the road, Rothenburg was one of Germany's largest cities, with a whopping population of 6,000.
-Today, even with its crowds and overpriced souvenirs, I love the place.
+Today, even with its crowds and overpriced souvenirs, I love this place.

 Rothenburg is a huge hit with shoppers.
 True, this is a great place to buy cuckoo clocks, steins, and dirndls — but see the town first.